All Items

 • You can dispose of this item in your regular trash

-81. Medical equipment - walkers, toilet stands, crutches, etc.
+63. Medical equipment and supplies - walkers, toilet stands, crutches, wheelchairs, CPAP, etc.

 Expect fees